 The IBPS Clerk Exam Pattern is set by the Institute of Banking Personnel Selection which is the conducting body for the clerical cadre examination for the various banks participating in the IBPS recruitment.

-The IBPS conducts the Clerk exam is conducted every year to recruit clerks for the major Public Sector Banks (PSBs) of India.
+The IBPS conducts the Clerk exam which is held every year to recruit clerks for the major Public Sector Banks (PSBs) of India.

-The competition in this bank exam is very high and hence, effective preparation requires familiarity with the IBPS Clerk Exam pattern.
+Aspirants must know that the competition in this bank exam is very high, and hence, effective preparation requires familiarity with the IBPS Clerk Exam pattern.

-In this article, we will discuss the pattern of the bank clerk examination.
+In this article, we will discuss the IBPS Clerk exam pattern of the clerical cadre bank examination.

 For details on upcoming bank exams, refer to the linked article.